Presidency of Harry S. Truman: 80th Congress and the Taft–Hartley Act

 The 1946 mid-term election left Republicans in control of Congress for the first time since the early 1930s.
 Truman initially hoped to work with Republican leaders in Congress, focusing on the passage of housing programs and other potential areas of common ground.
 Truman and the 80th Congress were able to agree on a balanced budget, albeit one that spent less on defense and some other programs that Truman favored.
 Congress also assented to the creation of the Hoover Commission, which proposed a series of reorganizations to the executive branch.
 However, the 80th Congress proved strongly resistant to Truman's policies.
 One of its first major acts was to approve what would become the Twenty-second Amendment, which established presidential term limits in an implicit rebuke to Franklin Roosevelt, the only president who had ever served more than two terms.
 Congress also passed bills designed to cut taxes, weaken the Interstate Commerce Commission, and reduce the number of employees covered by Social Security, but all were vetoed by Truman in 1947.
 Upon returning to session in 1948, Congress passed the Revenue Act of 1948, another major tax cut; Truman again vetoed the bill, but this time his veto was overridden by Congress.

 In response to the labor unrest of 1945 and 1946, Congress passed the Labor Management Relations Act of 1947, also known as the Taft–Hartley Act, which amended the National Labor Relations Act of 1935.
 Truman vetoed the bill, denouncing it as "slave-labor bill," but Congress overrode the veto.
 The Taft-Hartley Act added a list of prohibited union actions to the National Labor Relations Act of 1935 (also known as the Wagner Act), which had defined several types of employer actions as unfair labor practices.
-Taft-Hartley prohibited jurisdictional strikes, in which a union strikes in order to pressure an employer to assign particular work to the employees that union represents, and secondary boycotts and "common situs" picketing, in which unions picket, strike, or refuse to handle the goods of a business with which they have no primary dispute but which is associated with a targeted business.
+Taft-Hartley prohibited jurisdictional strikes, in which a union strikes to pressure an employer to assign particular work to the employees that union represents, and secondary boycotts and "common situs" picketing, in which unions picket, strike, or refuse to handle the goods of a business with which they have no primary dispute but which is associated with a targeted business.
 The act also outlawed closed shops, which were contractual agreements that required an employer to hire only union members.
 The Taft–Hartley Act also granted states power to pass "right-to-work laws," which ban union shop shops.
 All union officials were required to sign an affidavit that they were not Communists or else the union would lose its federal bargaining powers guaranteed by the National Labor Relations Board.

 Despite his vocal opposition to the Taft–Hartley Act, Truman used its emergency provisions a number of times to halt strikes and lockouts.
 Repeated union efforts to repeal or modify it always failed, and it remains in effect today.
 Historian James T. Patterson concludes that: